ozkfir/OOP1/README.md

 String name;

-int nameIndex = 1;
+int nameIndex;

 name and nameIndex their purpose is only so that we can identify different ConcreteMember(and we will use nameIndex when no names have been entered for the ConcreteMember)

 the ConcreteMember follow after the
+##central methods

+### update
+Replace the old UndoableStringBuilder with current UndoableStringBuilder.

+### resetUndoableString
+   so that we can disconnect completly we must rest the UndoableStringBuilder by create a new ndoableStringBuilder

+##sender
+   the "sender" interface describes the update sender

+##member
+   the "Member" interface describes the update recipient